Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 For patients in provinces or territories without an in-province hospital programme (Manitoba, New Brunswick, Prince Edward Island, Yukon, Northwest Territories, Nunavut), urgent inter-provincial transfer is arranged through the receiving province's transfer service.
 Most such cases route to Misericordia Edmonton (for prairie and territorial patients) or to the Ontario hospital programmes.
 Coordination with the Jehovah's Witness Hospital Liaison Committee, where applicable, is well-established at the major Canadian programmes; the Liaison Committee provides 24/7 patient-advocate support and helps identify acceptable bloodless treatment options.

-Provincial Access for Severe Anemia (Exceptional Blood Loss)
+Provincial Access for Severe Anaemia (Exceptional Blood Loss)

 Risks and Contraindications

-Untreated pneumothorax is the only absolute contraindication, because trapped intrathoracic air expands on decompression.
+Absolute contraindications to HBOT include untreated pneumothorax (because trapped intrathoracic air expands on decompression and can cause tension pneumothorax), concurrent bleomycin chemotherapy (because hyperbaric oxygen can trigger or accelerate oxygen-induced pulmonary fibrosis), and concurrent disulfiram (because it inhibits superoxide dismutase, the enzyme that neutralises hyperbaric-oxygen-generated free radicals).
+Prior bleomycin exposure with documented pulmonary clearance is a relative contraindication that requires individualised pulmonary-function review before HBOT.
 The pneumothorax must be drained before chamber entry.
 Hemodynamic instability requiring continuous high-dose vasopressor titration is a relative contraindication because chamber-side pump titration is more difficult; modern multiplace chambers accommodate ventilator-dependent and vasopressor-dependent patients with appropriate critical-care support, but the threshold for proceeding requires individual judgement.
-Concurrent treatment with bleomycin or disulfiram are formally contraindicated but rarely encountered in this acute setting.
 Severe chronic obstructive pulmonary disease with bullous lung disease and uncontrolled seizure disorder are relative contraindications.
-None of these are typically allowed to override the hyperbaric decision in a patient with truly life-threatening anemia and no transfusion option, given the high mortality of untreated severe anemia.
+None of these are typically allowed to override the hyperbaric decision in a patient with truly life-threatening anaemia and no transfusion option, given the high mortality of untreated severe anaemia.

 Frequently Asked Questions

-HBOT is used when a patient has life-threatening anemia and cannot receive blood transfusion.
+HBOT is used when a patient has life-threatening anaemia and cannot receive blood transfusion.
 The most common Canadian reasons are religious refusal of blood products (most often by Jehovah's Witness patients), unavailability of compatible blood for a patient with a rare blood type, and (occasionally) mass-casualty events with blood inventory exhaustion.
-HBOT is not used for moderate or chronic anemia.
+HBOT is not used for moderate or chronic anaemia.

 No. HBOT is a bridge therapy, not a replacement for transfusion.
 It dissolves enough oxygen into plasma to meet basic metabolic demand for the duration of each chamber session, sustaining tissue viability until red-cell mass can recover through medical erythropoietic stimulation, hemostatic control, or autologous recovery.
 Transfusion remains the standard of care for patients who can accept blood products.